Turkish coffee: America

 The first person who brought coffee to America may have been Captain John Smith and, since he had been in Turkish service (he had been enslaved and given to a pashas mistress), conceivably he prepared it in the Turkish manner.
 Already by 1683 William Penn was complaining about the price of coffee in Pennsylvania.

 Decline

 In the 20th century, especially in wartime and the 1950s, shortages in Turkey meant that coffee was scarcely available for years at a time, or was adulterated with chickpeas and other substances.
 Habits changed; the old coffee culture declined; the epicurean coffee aficionado was less to be seen.
 Although still important in Turkish tradition, today Turks drink more tea than coffee.
 A survey of Turkish regions found that in some areas "coffee" was made without using coffee beans at all.
-By 2018 there were said to be over 400 Starbucks stores in Istanbul alone, and younger Turks were embracing third-wave coffee.
-The most popular brand in Turkey is Nescafé.
+By 2018 there were said to be over 400 Starbucks coffeehouses in Istanbul alone, and younger Turks were embracing third-wave coffee.
+The most popular brand in Turkey is Nescafé instant coffee.
 However, UNESCO has inscribed Turkish coffee culture and tradition on the Representative List of the Intangible Cultural Heritage of Humanity, and "there still exist serious aficionados who would never trade the taste of Turkish coffee with anything else".